shobrook/outgraph/README.md

 # outgraph

-`outgraph` is a simple outlier detection algorithm for graph datasets.
+`outgraph` is a simple outlier detection tool for graph datasets.
 Given a list of graphs, it uses [Mahalanobis distance](https://en.wikipedia.org/wiki/Mahalanobis_distance) detect which graphs are outliers based on either their topology or node attributes.

 > Note: `outgraph` only works for datasets where each graph has an equal number of nodes.